 Management is responsible for this information.
-Other information comprises the information included in the annual report.
-The annual report is expected to be available for our reading after the date of this audit report.
+Other information comprises the information included in the annual report that the Bank is obliged to prepare in accordance with Article 33 Section I, paragraph b) of Title Four, Chapter One of the General Provisions Applicable to Issuers and other Participants in the Securities Market in Mexico and the Instructions that accompany those Provisions.
+The Annual Report is expected to be available for our reading after the date of this audit report.